 So as that baby fever kicks in, I remind myself that there are very few of these “difficult” years left (Did I just hear all you moms of older kids laugh out loud??
 Yes, I’m sure I’m in for “difficult” in many other ways as they get older.
 Haha!).

 Lastly, I’m telling myself to enjoy every season.

-If you’ve been feeling the 30-something pull, and could use some more encouragement during this stage of life, then you need to subscribe to my weekly FAB Friday Newsletter.
+If you’ve been feeling the bittersweet transition, and could use some more encouragement during this stage of life, then subscribe to my weekly MAGIC MONDAY Newsletter.